-• [SEVERE] FOR UPDATE clause not supported, no locking will occur
+o [SEVERE] FOR UPDATE clause not supported, no locking will occur o [SEVERE] '=' operator is case-insensitive, results may be incorrect

 Some entry-level DBMS products may not support locking at all, or may only support it through a proprietary interface (rather than via SQL commands).
 In that case, LISTSERV will be unable to lock the rows it is in the process of updating, which may lead to incorrect behavior if you have other applications updating the tables.